SZA criticises Rolling Stone cover and says she'll never do photo shoots again

 The cover for the March issue of the US mag was unveiled last night, and showcased SZA alongside Megan Thee Stallion and Normani as the “women shaping the future”.

-While the striking image won praise among fans, SZA was left enthused and criticised the entire experience after the Rolling Stone cover arrived online.
+While the striking image won praise among fans, SZA was less enthused and criticised the entire experience after the Rolling Stone cover arrived online.

 SZA tweeted: “Not doing any videos Interviews or photos for the rest of my life lol don’t ask.”